 1. Cold – including frostbite and hypothermia

 7. UV rays that can cause sunburns, and possibly increase the chances of heat stroke

 10. Getting cut or scraped from rugged terrain

 The type of material the survival wear is comprised of is far more important than the brand.

 Garnering a better understanding of how insulation works will help you better choose the best type of material to wear to protect your body during various weather conditions and temperatures.
 Insulative materials trap air between the body and clothing to prevent both chilling and keep the body as warm as possible – without inducing sweating.

 Before the invention of micro-fleece, when you purchased outerwear with lightweight insulation, it came in only three different weights: 100, 200, and 300.
 The lower the number the thinner and less insulative the liner or interior coat insulation would be.

 Lightweight insulation is now not primarily made from fleece but micro-fleece to reduce bulk without sacrificing warmth, lightweight down, and several versions of synthetic materials.
-Lightweight jackets and other protective outerwear are designed to trap air to keep the body warm while adding as small amount of weight as possible.

 If the survival wear also boasts a wind resistant shell, the body will not only remain better protected but the garment will be more breathable if it is vented adequately, allowing it to be worn during not only spring and fall, but possibly in the early winter (when performing strenuous manual labor outdoors).